 - A. Determination.
 Upon receiving a Planned Development amendment application, including the information required by the Zoning Administrator, the Zoning Administrator shall determine whether the amendment is a major amendment, or a minor amendment based on the criteria detailed in subsections (B) and (C) below. - B. Major Amendment.
 A major amendment is any proposed change to an adopted Planned Development that results in one (1) or more of the following changes: - 1.
-Increase in density; - 2.
-A ten (10) percent increase in impervious surface or modification to the approved stormwater management plan. - 3.
-Reduction of open space by more than ten (10) percent; - 4.
-Modification of the proportion of housing types; - 5.
-Increase in the approved gross floor area by more than three-thousand (3,000) square feet; - 6.
-Alteration of the alignment of roads, utilities, or drainage; - 7.
+Change to list of uses (permitted, conditional or prohibited); - 2.
+Modification of district boundaries; - 3.
+Increase in density; - 4.
+A ten (10) percent increase in impervious surface or modification to the approved stormwater management plan. - 5.
+Reduction of open space by more than ten (10) percent; - Modification of the proportion of housing types; - 7.
+Increase in the approved gross floor area by more than three-thousand (3,000) square feet; - 8.
+Alteration of the alignment of roads, utilities, or drainage; - 9.
 Modification of any other site feature inconsistent with any standard or condition imposed by the Common Council in approving the Planned Development, as determined by the Zoning Administrator. - C. Minor Amendment.
-A minor amendment is any proposed change to an approved Planned Development that is consistent with the standards and conditions upon which the Planned Development application was approved and Planned Development adopted, which does not alter the concept or intent of the Planned Development and is not considered a major amendment as detailed in subsection B above.

-D. Approval Processes.

-- 1. A major amendment to an adopted Planned Development shall be considered as a new Planned Development. - 2.
+A minor amendment is any proposed change to an approved Planned Development that is consistent with the standards and conditions upon which the Planned Development application was approved and Planned Development adopted, which does not alter the concept or intent of the Planned Development and is not considered a major amendment as detailed in subsection B above. - D. Approval Processes. - 1.
+A major amendment to an adopted Planned Development shall be considered as a new Planned Development. - 2.
 A minor amendment to an approved Planned Development may be approved by the Zoning Administrator.

 Article 11.
-Nonconforming Buildings, Structures, and Uses
+Nonconforming Structures, Lots and Uses